-"For people with skin allergies, silk is also an excellent material alternative because it has long, smooth fibers that do not rub or irritate areas of the skin.
+"For people with skin allergies, silk is also an excellent material alternative because it has long, smooth fibres that do not rub or irritate areas of the skin.
 Most people suffer from clothing dermatitis, which is a condition that causes your skin to develop a rash after being exposed to a certain material.
-Textiles that have shorter, coarser fibers are more likely to cause friction against your skin, which will ultimately lead to rashes and irritation.
-As a result of silk’s long, nonabrasive fibers, it provides long lasting comfort to the wearer’s skin.
+Textiles that have shorter, coarser fibres are more likely to cause friction against your skin, which will ultimately lead to rashes and irritation.
+As a result of silk’s long, nonabrasive fibres, it provides long lasting comfort to the wearer’s skin.

 Another major culprit of skin allergies are the chemical treatments used to die, stain, and style different types of fabric.
 Many of these chemicals are harsh and are hard to completely wash out of the material.
 Trace amounts of these chemical agents can cause severe skin reactions that are often uncomfortable and painful.
 Silk is a material that does not require any chemical treatments to make it softer or more wearable.
 It is a natural wonder that has a smooth feel, without any chemical additives.

 Lastly, silk is a material that resists the growth of mould, mildew, and fungi."